PravinTheCoder/wazuh-siem-portfolio/README.md

 This project demonstrates the deployment and configuration of Wazuh, an open-source SIEM platform, in a home lab environment.
 The setup includes centralized security monitoring, threat detection, and incident response capabilities.

+As a aspiring SOC Analyst it is very helpful to play with this and learn more about SIEM Topics in a safe environment.

 ## 🔗 Live Portfolio

 **View the full portfolio**: [https://pravinthecoder.github.io/wazuh-siem-portfolio/](https://pravinthecoder.github.io/wazuh-siem-portfolio/)